-Beekenkamp Verpakkingen B.V. has developed a new insect breeding box for the production of animal protein.
+Beekenkamp Verpakkingen has developed a new insect breeding box for the production of animal protein.
 The growing world population is increasingly demanding animal protein.
 Aside from customary livestock farming, insects form an attractive additional source of animal protein.
 Furthermore, insects convert their food into protein ten times more efficiently than cattle.
-10 kg feed only supplies 1 kg of beef, but insects convert 10 kg into as much as 9 kg of insect meat.
+10 kg feed only supplies 1 kg of beef, but insects convert 10 kg feed into as much as 9 kg of insect meat.

 The boxes are made of a food-safe certified polypropylene (PP) material.
 The use of PP material ensures that the boxes are dimensionally very stable and that they can be cleaned at high temperatures.